Forensic Psychology MSc

 Indicative topics may include:

-• An introduction to how forensic psychologists play a role in the development, implementation and evaluation of policy
+• How forensic psychologists play a role in the development, implementation and evaluation of policy in different settings.

-• Considering the routes to training as a forensic psychologist, as well as the importance of professional registration
+• The routes to training as a forensic psychologist, as well as the importance of professional registration and how psychologists train in different settings, such as the prison service and NHS.

-• Exploring how the role of forensic psychologists is shaped by ethical, legal and practical frameworks and specific considerations when working in private practice
+• How the role of forensic psychologists is shaped by ethical, legal and practical frameworks and specific considerations when working in private practice, as well as how such frameworks are applied when working with different client groups, such as young people.

-• Learning about the theory of reflective practice and developing skills in reflective practice
+• The theory of reflective practice and how to develop skills in reflective practice.

 This module meets the curriculum and core standards specified by the British Psychological Society (BPS).
 The assessment for this module will require you to draw upon psychological theory and research and to communicate effectively in an engaging and thought-provoking way.
 This will assist you in developing skills in professional communication.